bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2.5.6+20180517  Remove dependency on php 5.6
+    2.5.7+20181013  Allow the display format of the published date to be configurable 2.5.6+20180517  Remove dependency on php 5.6
     2.5.5+20180423  Reduce level of error reporting
     2.5.4+20180224  Minor code change